akanudia/vervestacks_models/README.md

 ## 📌 **Current Scope**

-VerveStacks currently delivers **power sector models** with integrated:
+VerveStacks delivers **power and heat sector models** with integrated:

+- **Grid infrastructure** — real transmission topology, at a spatial resolution you choose
+- **CO₂ capture, transport and storage** — industrial emitters, pipelines and geological sinks modeled as a routed network *(where curated grid data supports it)*
+- **Heat and cogeneration** — bus-local heat demand, CHP, heat-only boilers and heat pumps
+- **Utility-scale storage** — 4-hour and 8-hour batteries with duration-correct capacity credit
 - **Electric vehicle charging demand** (transport electrification)
 - **Hydrogen production** (electrolysis and other pathways)
-- **Grid infrastructure** (transmission constraints and spatial optimization)
+- **Data centre siting** — candidate transmission buses scored and pre-selected for new load

 **Full Energy System Operating Models (ESOM)** covering all sectors (industry, buildings, transport, agriculture) are on the development roadmap.
-The current power sector focus provides the foundation for comprehensive energy system modeling.
+The current power and heat focus provides the foundation.

 ---